http://www.fpnotebook.com/

 - Chest Tube is the primary management for an open chest wound

-- Do not completely occlude the wound until Chest Tube is in place (Tension Pneumothorax risk)
+- Do not completely occlude the wound until Chest Tube is in place

-- Crashing trauma patient pearls
+- Crashing Trauma patient pearls

 - Have a low threshold for placing bilateral Chest Tubes